ConfusedPolarBear/intro-skipper/docs/web_interface.md

         ports:
             - '8096:8096'
         volumes:
-            - '/full/path/to/extracted/archive/dist:/jellyfin/jellyfin-web:ro' # <== add this line if using the official docker image
+            - '/full/path/to/extracted/dist:/jellyfin/jellyfin-web:ro'  # <== add this line if using the official container
-            - '/full/path/to/extracted/archive/dist:/usr/share/jellyfin/web' # <== add this line if using the linuxserver docker image
+            - '/full/path/to/extracted/dist:/usr/share/jellyfin/web:ro' # <== add this line if using the linuxserver container
             - '/config:/config'
             - '/media:/media:ro'
         image: 'jellyfin/jellyfin:10.8.0'